Lucia and I recently read a blog article that was mocking Ann Voskamp. It’s more accurate to say they were insulting Ann Voskamp.

 - If she is not born again, she is your fellow image bearer.

-we bless our Lord and Father, and with it we curse people who are made in the likeness of God.
+With (the tongue) we bless our Lord and Father, and with it we curse people who are made in the likeness of God.
 From the same mouth come blessing and cursing.
-My brothers, these things ought not to be so. – James 3:9-10 (ESV)
+My brothers, these things ought not to be so. – James 3:9-1o

 It is profoundly irritating to me when people criticize people that way.
 There is no biblical warrant for it, though some would reference the Lord mocking individuals in the Old Testament.
 That is a hermeneutical stretch, as well as an eisegetical license to relieve the conscience so you can devalue fellow image bearers.